Carlos Carrasco (baseball): Cleveland Indians

 On April 7, 2015, Carrasco signed a 4-year extension worth $22 million that also includes club options for 2019 and 2020.
 During a game against the Chicago White Sox on April 14, Carrasco was struck in the face by a line drive off the bat of Melky Cabrera.
 He left the game as he was carted off on a motor stretcher.
 Carrasco had a bruise on his jaw while X-rays were negative.
 On July 1, Carrasco took a no-hitter into the ninth inning against the Tampa Bay Rays, only to surrender a two-out, two-strike single to Joey Butler before retiring the side.
 It would have been the first no-hitter by an Indians pitcher since Len Barker's perfect game on May 15, 1981.
 On July 19, Carrasco hit the first single of his major league career against the Cincinnati Reds' Johnny Cueto in the top of the second inning.
 Carrasco went six innings giving up four hits and one earned run with a no decision.
 In 30 starts during the 2015 season, Carrasco compiled a 14–12 record with a 3.63 ERA, and struck out 216 batters in 183 2/3 innings.

 Carrasco made two trips to the disabled list in 2016, the second of which resulted from a line drive to his right hand on September 17 that fractured the fifth metacarpal bone.
 This injury forced Carrasco to miss the entire postseason.
 Carrasco finished the 2016 season with an 11–8 record and 3.32 ERA in 25 starts, recording 150 strikeouts in 146 1/3 innings.

-In the fifth inning of a July 7, 2017, game against the Detroit Tigers, Carrasco pitched an immaculate inning, striking out the side on the minimum nine pitches.
+In the fifth inning of a July 7, 2017 game against the Detroit Tigers, Carrasco pitched an immaculate inning, striking out the side on the minimum nine pitches.
 He became only the second pitcher in Indians history to do so, following Justin Masterson in 2014, and the 84th in Major League history.
 Carrasco struck out 14 Minnesota Twins batters on September 28, in a 5–2 game to give Cleveland their 100th win of the season.
-For the 2017 season, Carrasco was 18–6 with a 3.29 ERA, striking out 226 in 200 innings.
+For the 2017 season, Carrasco was 18–6 with a 3.29 ERA, striking out 226 batters in 200 innings.

 During 2018, Carrasco struck out 231 batters in 192 innings, pitching to a record of 17–10 with a 3.38 ERA.
-On December 6, 2018, Carrasco signed a contract extension through the 2022 season with a club option for the 2023 season.
+On December 6, 2018, Carrasco signed a four-year contract extension through the 2022 season with a club option for the 2023 season.